 While there are a lot of people indulging in black hat techniques, only to end up getting banned by search engines.

-This is for the nerds who want the full control of the blogs/websites.
-Technical SEO is the advanced practices you do to keep your blog SEO friendly.
+This is for the nerds who want full control of the blogs/websites.
+Technical SEO is the advanced practice you do to keep your blog SEO friendly.

 - Optimizing robots.txt,